Wmissary/pixel-art-app/README.md

 Go to => [pixel-app](https://wmissary.github.io/pixel-art-app/)

-Select your tool, pick your colour, select your layer by clicking on layer name and start drawing!
+Select your tool, pick your colour, select your layer by clicking on checkbox and start drawing!
 (Use the mouse wheel click to clear all unlocked layers)Select a color from the palette